UM-CSS/CSSLabs-NLP/user_guide.md

 **Note** Labs 2 and 3 require you to first run the code in Lab 1.
 You may simply run the code in Lab 1 without looking at it and skip to labs 2 or 3 if you like.
 (Be sure to check for errors when you run Lab 1: if there is something wrong with your setup, it will show up here.
 Lab 1 has detailed instructions for common errors.)

 ### Short Summaries of each Lab
 - Lab 0 introduces both the python programming language and how computers think about text.
-It assumes no prior knowledge of programming, and does not require outside data.
+It assumes no prior knowledge of programming.
 It is not a comprehensive course in either programming or text processing, but rather a quick, gentile start designed to help new users up and running with the basics.
 - Lab 1 walks students through cleaning the OKC profile data.
 Data are often messy when researchers first get them; indeed munging is usually the largest component of any data science project.
 - Lab 2 gets students thinking about text as data.
 By the end, students compare word frequencies across different social groups to see what aspects of their language use are distinctive.
 - Lab 3 introduces students to topic modeling.
 They construct topic models, interpret the topics, evaluate their quality, and explore the relative popularity of topics across social groups.

 ### Lab 0: Intro to python & text
+- This lab sets out to teach people who have never seen programming before two things:
+    1. Enough python to use and understand the other labs
+    2. Enough about how computers understand text to make sense of the other labs
+- As such, it focuses heavily on developing intuition rather than explaining full technical details or rationals.
+Further, it leaves out a lot of what normally would be covered in an intro to programming or intro to python course.

 ### Lab 1: Data munging